medgamer/upscayl_auto/README.md

 ============================================================================================================

+2025.0712.

+	Fixed unicode folder and file name support using cv2.imencode().

 2025.0711.

 	Added bmp and tif images support with various extensions.
 Output upscayled images are always jpeg files with extension ".jpg".